beforesemicolon/markup/README.md

 a boolean attribute and have possible values.

 ### Memoise elements
-When you use [dynamic values](#dynamic-values) you use functions which can lead to cases where values returned are returned on each call which will force the DOM to update every time.
+When you use [dynamic values](#dynamic-values) the value is capture with every update which works fine for primitive values but not so much with new instance because `html` template with rely on data to create new DOM which will result in new DOM elements created on every update.

 In those cases you need to create static references and return them.

 Allow me to elaborate:

-Bellow is okay because the value returned is a [primitive value](https://developer.mozilla.org/en-US/docs/Glossary/Primitive).
+Bellow is okay because the value returned is a [primitive value](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) (`string`).

 ```js
 let valid = true;